COSC3020/quicksort-pivot-noahvogt1/README.md

 # Quicksort Pivots
 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+Gage told me I was wrong so I listened to him and redid it.

 in the lectures I only briefly mentioned strategies for determining a good pivot for quicksort.
 The implementation on the slides simply picks the leftmost element in the part of the array that we consider as a pivot.
 I also mentioned a